mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 >
 >Current version: alpha.
 It supports command line parsing for Security event log 4688, PowerShell log 4014, and Sysmon log 1.
 Will be porting more functionality from DeepBlueCLI after DerbyCon 7.

 How unlucky we are.
 The Python version contains only a limited subset of the PowerShell version, and nothing related to password spray.
 We can try to fall back to the PowerShell version (I actually tried), but we won't get far: [Get-WinEvent is, as of now, a Windows-only cmdlet](https://github.com/PowerShell/PowerShell/issues/5810).
+So we won't be able to run this using the PowerShell interpreter for Linux.

-Alright, let's roll up our sleeves and implement the password spray detection in the Python version of DeepBlueCLI.
+Let's roll up our sleeves and implement the password spray detection in the Python version of DeepBlueCLI.

 (An hour passes)